 These extra earnings credits are added to your earnings record when you apply for Social Security benefits.
 In all cases, the additional earnings are credited to the earnings that we average over your working lifetime, not directly to your monthly benefit amount.

 The Social Security Administration should handle this process when you apply for Social Security Benefits when you apply, or your service may already be accounted for.
 However, it’s always a good idea to verify this information – and just one more reason why your DD Form 214 (record of military service) is so important!

 Use this information to assist retirement planning

-When you know how military service affects your Social Security benefits, you’ll feel more comfortable about retiring.
+When you know how military service affects your Social Security retirement benefits, you’ll feel more comfortable about retiring.
 You’ll also feel better about your family applying for survivor benefits when you pass away.

 When you become of age to start drawing Social Security, not only will you receive your normal Social Security benefits, you’ll also receive added benefits for serving in the military if you served in the years mentioned above.
 Remember to verify you are receiving this additional benefit.
 You should also double check for this benefit when applying for Social Security survivor benefits to make sure survivors are receiving the additional military service credits.

 Having the added Social Security benefits in addition to military retirement pay or other retirement investments such as the Thrift Savings Plan or a Roth IRA can help you secure your finances and afford to live a comfortable retirement.